federica-angiolari/bimolecular_collision/README.md

   - spectrum: mass spectrum for all species.

-  - Frammenti: there are written all the numbers of traj with associated fragments and their charges.
+  - Fragments: there are written all the numbers of traj with associated fragments and their charges.

   - table: table with all fragments generated during all trajectories, with assocciated their charges (as average), occurrence and mass.